SilentCircle/sso-integration-doc/Azure-AD-Integration-Customer-Responsibilities.md

 ### Your app has been added!

-* Under "GET STARTED", click on "ENABLE YOUR USERS TO SIGN IN".
+* Under "GET STARTED", click on "ENABLE YOUR USERS TO SIGN ON".

 ![](images/aad-v1-ms-oidc-008.png "Your app has been added!")